profsmith89/ctps/_sources/chap09.md

 ## Loops are where the action is

-When we are concerned about performance, straight-line code may take some time to execute, but a script will typically spend the majority of its time executing in loops, especially when each loop index covers a large range.
+When we are concerned about performance, straight-line code may take some time to execute, but a script will typically spend most of its time executing in loops, especially when each loop index covers a large range.
 As such, let's compare the looping structure in `bf_strmatch` with that in `rk_strmatch`.
 In particular, let's abstract away most of the detail except for the loops and any conditionals protecting the execution of a loop.
 In some sense, we're returning to pseudocode, but focusing our pseudocode not on function, but behavior.

 ```{code-block} python
 ---